Jaecoo J5 vs Mahindra XUV700

 The Verdict

-The Jaecoo J5 takes 5 of 5 key spec categories and comes in at a lower price.
+The Jaecoo J5 takes 3 of 5 key spec categories and comes in at a lower price.
+The Jaecoo J5 will save you roughly $285 a year in fuel.
+If boot space matters, the Mahindra XUV700 has a clear edge.
 The Jaecoo J5 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Comments (0)